-4.3.16 Data Access and Integration Services (DAIS) - File Access
+4.3.16 Data Access and Integration Services (DAIS) - File Access to work on IPv6 environments, then the specification presents an IPv4 dependency.
+Therefore, an explicit reference to an IPv6 Globus GSI enhanced version should be added.

 This specification describes the design and implementation of a prototype that uses the Globus GSI (Grid Security Infrastructure).
-It may be an IPv4 dependency if this version of Globus GSI does not work on IPv6 environment.
+If such Globus GSI implementation is not adequately prepared